Harvesting BAT-GUANO with NITRATES (Non-Imaging Transient Reconstruction And TEmporal Search): Detecting and localizing

-The SNR for a transient event found in the time domain, computed as the sum of the total counts across all detectors and a known background rate sampled from before and after the signal window, will be approximately the same as the ideal image SNR in the background dominated case (signal counts divided by square root of the total counts).
+The SNR for a transient event found in the time domain, computed as the sum of the total counts across all detectors and a known background rate sampled from before and after the signal window, will be approximately the same as the ideal image SNR for an on-axis source in the background dominated case (signal counts divided by square root of the total counts).
 Given this, the SNR in counts space is a factor of at least $\sim \frac{1}{0.73} = 1.37$ higher than the BAT imaging SNR, and properly taking into account $f_{Pb}\neq0$ the relative sensitivity of counts vs imaging gets larger still (as seen in Figure \ref{fig:AEffcomparison}).
-Hence an analysis looking at just the total counts gives a larger SNR for transient source detection, as it avoids the mask-weighting efficiency penalty, but does not provide any information about the source's location.
+Hence an analysis looking at just the total counts yields a larger SNR for transient source detection, as it avoids the mask-weighting efficiency penalty, but does not provide any information about the source's location.
 This approach of summing the counts from all detectors ignores the information from the mask, so it follows that an approach that incorporates information about the mask shadow pattern (and more generally the response along each line of sight) may further improve upon the sensitivity of counts-space sensitivity.
-The mask-weighting procedure does use the mask shadow pattern, but loses $A_{\rm eff}$ from detectors that are partially shadowed (as opposed to the optimal fully shadowed/exposed) making the mask-weights less efficient.
-Simultaneously, the mask-weighting procedure does not improve upon the noise as it is still a sum over all counts, and so the noise floor is at least the Poisson noise of the square root of all counts (and times the average weight noise).
+The mask-weighting procedure does use the mask shadow pattern, but loses effective area from detectors that are partially shadowed (as opposed to the optimal fully shadowed/exposed) making the mask-weights less efficient.
+Simultaneously, the mask-weighting procedure does not improve upon the noise as it is still a sum over all counts.